-At this week’s Plaza meeting local residents asked me to produce a briefing note on the background to the ‘Plaza’ project and its intended goals.
+At this week’s public meeting local residents asked me to produce a briefing note on the background to the Active Travel project and its intended goals.
 Therefore I have set this out below, together with a Q&A based on the most common questions residents have asked me since we started construction of the scheme in September.

 It is a long read, but I hope you persevere (!) and it helps to get us all to a common level of knowledge about the project, so that we can then consider changes and improvements we could make later this year.